Sweet & Sour Slaw with Honey Vinaigrette

 “The vegetarians are coming!”
 This is a battle cry in our kitchen, it means we get to clear the fridge and find a use for every spare green plant-like thingy we can get our hands on.
 Got cabbage?
 Got carrots?
 Got a few scruffy looking brussels sprouts, a handful of grapes?
 Maybe some honey?
 Then you’ve got everything you need for Sweet & Sour Slaw with Honey Vinaigrette!

 This colourful salad that travels well and keeps for a day or two in the fridge until you need it.
 Just prep your slaw raw, and mix your dressing in a separate, sealable container.
 Cover chopped veggies with a piece of wet paper towel and then seal under plastic wrap or a tight fitting lid.
 Keep the whole works chilled and toss lightly just before serving.
 Voila, instant salad.

 Kids like it because it’s slightly sweet and adults like it because, well… they’ve been into the wine and will pretty much eat anything.
 Just kidding.
 I’m sure that’s just my friends.

 Let summer LIVE.

-First mix your vinaigrette: onion, combine rice vinegar, honey and olive oil in a container deep enough to use your immersion blender (I like a deep measuring cup or wide mouthed jar).
-Blend well until vinaigrette is creamy and emulsified and refrigerate until needed.
+- First mix your vinaigrette: add onion, rice vinegar, honey and ⅓ of the olive oil into a container deep enough to use your immersion blender (I like a deep measuring cup or wide mouthed jar).
+Blend well, drizzling in the remaining oil slowly until vinaigrette is creamy and emulsified and refrigerate until needed.

-Prepare your slaw mix, cutting long, fine julienne and tossing them into a bowl along with your grapes.
-Drizzle with honey vinaigrette to taste, season as needed and finish with herbs, like a flat leaf parsley, at the very last minute just before serving.
+- Prepare your slaw mix, cutting vegetables in a long, fine julienne and tossing them into a bowl along with your grapes.
+Drizzle with honey vinaigrette to taste, season as needed and finish with herbs (like a flat leaf parsley or cilantro) at the last minute before serving.